Rise Park Academy Trust

-Required for September 2017 to support pupils with SEN.
+Required for September to support a pupil with SEN

 39 weeks per year

-We are seeking to appoint a highly motivated and enthusiastic learning support assistants to join our successful expanding school to work with named KS2 pupils.
+We are seeking to appoint a highly motivated and enthusiastic learning support assistant to join our expanding school to work with a named KS2 pupil.

 Applications are welcome from candidates with experience of working with KS2 children and are qualified, or working towards, NVQ2 level or above.

-- Able to engage and enthuse the named pupils to participate in lessons.
+- Able to engage and enthuse the named pupil to participate in lessons

 - Passionate about supporting all groups of children in order to enhance the quality of their learning and raise pupil achievement